Best Flood Zone X Neighborhoods in St. Petersburg, FL 🌴 (Prices, Lot Size & Location Breakdown)

 Brentwood Heights 📍

-Brentwood Heights is a strong central St. Pete option for buyers who want access to multiple parts of the county without feeling locked into one lifestyle lane.
-Depending on the home, buyers may find larger square footage, updated interiors, and practical layouts.
+Brentwood Heights is a strong central St. Petersburg option for buyers who want flexibility.
+It gives you access north, south, east, and west without feeling locked into one lifestyle lane.

 Lakewood Estates ⛳